 Sweet rolls are super easy to make ahead.
 You can make the dough, let it rise, fill and shape cinnamon rolls and freeze them until Christmas Eve.
 Take them out, put them on/in a greased pan and let them rise in a garage overnight.
 Pop them in the oven in the morning and you’ll have fresh, hot rolls.

 We used to make sticky buns with a biscuit dough that were very quick and easy for Christmas morning.
 My husband actually likes them better than yeasted sweet rolls.
 I haven’t ever posted it because my pictures never seemed to turn out just right, but you should give them a try because the rolls themselves always turn out perfectly.
-And I can’t find the recipe anywhere online.
-If you want this recipe, e-mail me and I’ll send it to you. (cafejohnsonia(at)gmail(dot)com.)
+My recipe is similar to this one on Genius Kitchen that has great reviews.